pytorch/android-demo-app/D2Go/README.md

 ## Introduction

 [Detectron2](https://github.com/facebookresearch/detectron2) is one of the most widely adopted open source projects and implements state-of-the-art object detection, semantic segmentation, panoptic segmentation, and human pose prediction.
-[D2Go](https://github.com/facebookresearch/d2go) is powered by PyTorch 1.8, torchvision 0.9, and Detectron2 with built-in SOTA networks for mobile.
+[D2Go](https://github.com/facebookresearch/d2go) is powered by PyTorch 1.8, torchvision 0.9, and Detectron2 with built-in SOTA networks for mobile - the D2Go model is much smaller (2.7MB) and runs much faster on Android (~50ms per inference, partially due to the use of the native torchvision-ops library) than the YOLOv5 small model (30.6MB and ~550ms).

 This D2Go Android demo app shows how to prepare and use the much lighter and faster D2Go model on Android.
-The code is based on a previous PyTorch Android [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) that uses a pre-trained Yolov5 model, with modified pre-processing and post-processing code required by the D2Go model.
+The code is based on a previous PyTorch Android [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) that uses a pre-trained YOLOv5 model, with modified pre-processing and post-processing code required by the D2Go model.

 ## Prerequisites

-* PyTorch 1.8.0 and torchvision 0.9.0
+* PyTorch 1.8.0 and torchvision 0.9.0 (Optional for Quick Start)
-* Python 3.8 or above
+* Python 3.8 or above (Optional for Quick Start)
 * Android Pytorch library 1.8.0, torchvision library 1.8.0, torchvision_ops library 0.9.0
 * Android Studio 4.0.1 or later

 ## Quick Start

-This section shows how to create and use the D2Go model and the torchvision-ops library in a completed Android app.
-If you are interested in more details of how the Android app gets created and how to use the prebuilt torchvision-ops library or build it locally, you can continue with the next section after this.
+This section shows how to create and use the D2Go model and the pre-built torchvision-ops library in a completed Android app.
+If you are interested in more details of how to build the torchvision-ops library locally and use it with the D2Go model on Android, you can continue with the next section after this.

+To just build and run the app without creating the D2Go model yourself, go directly to Step 4.

 1. Install PyTorch 1.8.0 and torchvision 0.9.0, for example: